 Researcher:- Henry Lancaster

-Mobile penetration is growing slowly, a sign that some level of market saturation has been reached.
-The regulator was slow to issue 3G licences, while LTE licensees did not launch services until late 2016.
-Despite this tardiness, there have been significant gains in the adoption of LTE services.
-Coverage obligations, together with investments made in the intervening months, will ensure that LTE services will be extended rapidly in coming years in a bid to secure national internet coverage by the 2022 target.
+Mobile penetration is growing steadily despite the tardiness of the regulator to licence 3G and LTE services.
+Licence obligations will ensure that LTE services will be extended rapidly in coming years in a bid to secure national internet coverage by the 2022 target.

-This report covers Algeria’s fixed-line telecom market, including developments in infrastructure and government efforts to extend services nationally.
-The report also reviews the fixed broadband market, providing key statistics, profiles of the major players, and broadband subscriber forecasts.
-In addition, the report covers the mobile sector, including analyses on operator strategies and recent spectrum licensing, as well as profiles of the major players, an assessment of their operating and financial performance, and subscriber forecasts.
+This report contains an overview of Algeria’s fixed-line telephony market, including a review of national and international network infrastructure.
+The report also covers the fixed and fixed-wireless broadband market, providing key statistics, profiles of the major players, and subscriber forecasts to 2024.
+In addition, the report reviews the mobile market, providing analyses on operator strategies and their operating and financial performance, as well as an assessment of recent spectrum licensing.

-Algerie Telecom (Mobilis), Optimum Telecom Algerie (Djezzy), Wataniya Telecom (Nedjema, Ooredoo), Djaweb, EEPAD, Swan Informatique, IcosNet, Smart link Communication, Algérie Télécom, Lacom
+Algérie Télécom (Mobilis), Optimum Telecom Algérie (Djezzy), Wataniya Telecom (Nedjema, Ooredoo), Djaweb, EEPAD, Swan Informatique, IcosNet, Smart link Communication

 Table of Contents